personal growth and travel blog on my canvas homepage banner image

 local-food-malaysia.jpg

-Acquainting myself with traditional Malaysian food in Taman Negara forest
+Acquainting myself with the traditional food in Malaysia in Taman Negara forest

 My Kuala Lumpur adventure ended (for the time being), and I headed to the Taman Negara rainforest.
 The Kuala Tahan town is located on the edge of the forest, and I ate all my meals there.